boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/bitly.md

 ### Preview and data import
 * Click **Preview & Connect** to connect with the configurations set.
-* The Choose Schema(s) dialog opens.
-The schema represents the key fields of JSON data retrieved from Bitly Rest API request.
-This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
-Select required schema(s) from treeview to use in designer and click **Connect**.
+* The Choose Schema(s) dialog will open.
+The schema represents the key fields of JSON data retrieved from the Bitly Rest API request.
+This dialog displays a list of schemas in a tree view and its corresponding values in a grid for preview.
+Select the required schema(s) from the tree view to use in the designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)

-* Now, the data design view page with selected table schema opens.
+* The data design view page with the selected table schema will open.
 Drag and drop the table.
    ![Query Editor](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor.png)

 * Click **Save** to save the data source with a relevant name.

 ## Connected accounts for OAuth data sources
-If you have already logged into the account and authenticated with web data source, the account information will be listed here.
+If you have already logged into the account and authenticated with the web data source, the account information will be listed here.
 You can select one of the accounts or connect to a new account by clicking the **Connect New Account** button.

    ![OAuth](/static/assets/working-with-datasource/data-connectors/images/bitly/OAuthDS.png)

-You can edit, delete and re-authorize this account from the **Connected Accounts** page.
+You can edit, delete, and re-authorize this account from the **Connected Accounts** page.

    ![Manage Accounts](/static/assets/working-with-datasource/data-connectors/images/bitly/ManageDS.png)